louisguitton/TweetFedSign/README.md

 TweetFedSign
 ============

-To be included in this repo:
+1) Copy the VBA script in the "ThisOutlookSession" script of the Developer Tools of Outlook
-- the .cls VBA script from outlook
+2)